 This is why Varment Guard focuses on efficient and humane removal of bats.
 Our goal: keep bats outside so they can do their job (and you get peace of mind).

 Clean-Out & Restoration Services After a Bat Infestation

-- We then disinfect and deodorize to kill bacteria, fungus, parasites, and odor left behind from bat colonies
+We then disinfect a deodorize to kill bacteria, fungus, parasites, and odor left behind from bat colonies

 In some situations, complete insulation removal may not be needed and in those cases we can provide partial clean-out along with disinfecting, deodorizing, and fresh cap of the new cellulose insulation.

-Many customers who have experienced a live bat think that it came down the chimney.
-However, our certified bat specialists rarely find that a bat in the living space has entered through the chimney.
+Most people think that bats in their home entered through the chimney.
+That can be the case, however, our certified bat experts rarely find that a bat in the living space has entered that way.

-Bats almost always enter through the attic and then get into the living space through a crack, gap, or hole on the interior of the home.
+Bats almost always enter through the attic and then get into the living space through a crack, gap, or hole in the interior of your home.

 Once a bat is in the living space, it may gravitate to the fireplace because it can feel a draft of air coming from the chimney.
-Bats can get inside through cracks as small as ⅜ of an inch wide.
-Removal of bats is done by a process of excluding the structure of all potential bat entries and placing a one-way door directly over the main entry point.
+Removal of bats is done by a process of excluding the structure of all potential bat entries and placing a one-way door directly over the main entry points.
 This allows the bats to humanely exit the structure at night.
 Once the bats have gone out the one-way door unharmed, they are able to find a new roosting area preferably out of human contact.